TzufKishon/BouldeRate/README.md

 # BouldeRate

-BouldeRate is an android mobile app that allows users to rate climbing institutes and share tips for an ultimate experience.
+BouldeRate is an Android mobile app that allows users to rate bouldering (sport climbing)  institutes and share tips for an ultimate experience.

-Watch the video demonstration on ###

 ## Features

-1. **Login with Phone Number Authentication:** Users can create an account or log in to the app using their phone number.
+1. **Login and user authentication via phone number:** Users can create an account or log in to the app using their phone number.

 2. **Rate Bouldering Institutes:** Users can rate and review bouldering institutes they have visited.o

 3. **Share Climbing Tips:** Users can share their own climbing tips and tricks for others to discover.
-This feature allows climbers to exchange knowledge and enhance their climbing experience.

 ## Installation
 1. Clone the repository: